HorizenOfficial/compose-evm-simplified/docs/FORGER.md

 9. **IMPORTANT NOTE**
    - The address  **_"Generated Ethereum Address Key Pair"_** is where rewards will go to.
-   - Rewards are paid to the first ETH address in the wallet of the Forger Node.
+   - Rewards are paid to the address specified in the .env file if it's not empty, and to the first ETH address in the wallet of the Forger Node otherwise.
    - **We recommend to not delegate from the node so that no stakes have to be custodied on it, which reduces attack surface.**
    - Stakes should be delegated from web3 wallets like MetaMask.
    - You can also import this address into MetaMask as an external account so that you can spend the rewards without having to use the node's api.